Application process for Summer Internships and Graduate Programmes

-Examples can be from any situation, University, Part time work, voluntary work , clubs society’s’ personal experiences, whatever you feel most relevantly answers the questions and demonstrates your strengths, skills and attributes for the role.
+Examples can be from any situation – university, part-time work, voluntary work, clubs, societies, personal experiences – whatever you feel is most relevant to the questions and demonstrates your strengths, skills and attributes for the role.

 When answering each question, remember to explain the “how you did something” as well as the “what you did”, so we can see the steps you took to achieve it and skills you utilised.

 Remember to focus on what you did; the interviewer will be looking for “I”, even in team-working examples.

 Listen to the whole question, and answer the question that the interviewer asks, not the question that you wanted them to ask.